Array ( => März => 23, => 2020 )23März

 Who can apply?

-Applicants should hold a PhD in the STS or related social science research fields.
-A successful candidate will be familiar with STS concepts and theories; experienced with qualitative social science research methods; interested in working in an interdisciplinary, collaborative research environment and in engaging with other knowledge cultures; able to work independently and as part of a team; and capable of both rigorous and creative
+Applicants should hold a PhD in the MCTS or related social science research fields.
+A successful candidate will be familiar with MCTS concepts and theories; experienced with qualitative social science research methods; interested in working in an interdisciplinary, collaborative research environment and in engaging with other knowledge cultures; able to work independently and as part of a team; and capable of both rigorous and creative

 Your complete application documents will include your academic CV, your academic degree certificates, a substantial letter of motivation (max.
 2 pages), 2 writing samples (e.g. thesis chapters, articles, etc.), and names and contact details of 2 references, including a brief statement explaining your relationship to each of the named references.